Affected by Brexit?

 You should note that the tax rates in the two countries involved will most likely be different.
 If the tax rate in the country where you work is higher, that is the final rate you will pay - even if the tax paid in that country is offset against the tax due in your country of residence, or if your country of residence exempts you from any further tax.

-The information on this page describes the most common rules in double taxation treaties; please check the details of the individual tax treaty relevant to your situation which might depart from these rules.
+The information below describes the most common double taxation treaty rules, in line with the OECD model tax convention; please check the details of the tax treaty relevant to your situation.

 If you live in one EU country and work in another, the taxation rules applicable to your income will depend on national laws and double tax agreements between these two countries - and rules can differ considerably from those that determine which country is in charge of social security issues.